 The McHenry County Coroner’s Office is in the process of scheduling autopsies on the seven victims.

-Colleagues of Lauren Dobosz created a GoFundMe account Monday to raise money for Thomas Dobosz, the sole survivor of the family.
+Colleagues of Lauren Dobosz created a GoFundMe account Monday to raise money.

 The Dobosz children included Emma, Lucas, Nicholas and Ella.
 The fifth child in the van was one of the kids’ friends, Kat.